iambodo/GNRC-Common_Metadata_Library/docs/gen_lib-installation.md

-# Common metadata library - Installation Guide { #gnrc-installation }
+# Common metadata library - Installation Guide { #gen-lib-installation }

 This document includes an installation guide for the common metadata library.